Tributes pour in to honor Sen. Bob Dole’s legacy in Kansas

 Skye Conley, Visitor Services and Museum Outreach assistant at the Dole Institute said that during Dole’s time of recovery, he would listen to a song from the Rodgers and Hammerstein musical “Carousel,” emphasizing the need to “hold your head high” during tough times.

-Conley said it’s the bonds that Dole created with others that inspired people to rally around him, gaining bipartisan support during his long political career and also reminding others that ‘You’ll Never Walk Alone.’
+Conley said the bonds that Dole created with others inspired people to rally around him, gaining bipartisan support during his long political career and reminding others that ‘You’ll Never Walk Alone.’

 “When Bob Dole was recovering from his injury in Italy during World War 2, this was a song that he played constantly.
 Immediately after his injury for quite some time, he was completely paralyzed.
 One of the many things that kept him going was ‘You’ll Never Walk Alone.’
 The message of being able to power through your adversity no matter what the circumstances are.”